VulpineCat/100-days-of-code/r1-log.md

 ### R1D3
 Today I switched to P#3 instead.
 I took the current website and made it serve through React via ReactRouter.
 See the changes [here](https://tinyurl.com/y8dem4ca)

+### R1D4
+Today I switched to a new project: A pronoun assignment bot for discord.
+See the code [here](https://github.com/VulpineCat/pronoun-discord-bot) and add it to your server [here](https://discordapp.com/api/oauth2/authorize?client_id=455003833223872512&permissions=268435456&scope=bot)